weecology/forecast_evaluation/README.md

-# forecast_evaluation

-repository for development of a manuscript on the evaluation of probabilistic ecological forecasts
+# Methods and tools for evaluating probabilistic forecasts

+This repository contains documentation and code for evaluating probabilistic forecasts.
+Although collated for ecological studies, these methods apply broadly across domains.

+At present, the main focus of this repository is a manuscript, but additional documents and code blocks will be added over time.